When Is the Hoi An Lantern Festival?

 Bai Choi

-Bai Choi is a gripping folk game of Central Vietnam comprising of poetry, music, acting, literature and painting.
+Bai Choi is a gripping folk game of Central Vietnam comprising poetry, music, acting, literature, and painting.
 With complex card-drawing and singing rules of the game, Bai Choi is said to have originated among the peasants in the Quang region.
-Bai Choi Songs Bai Choi songs mostly revolve around themes of everyday life, work, patriotism and love for the community.
-Performed during the Hoi An Lantern Festival, Boi Choi performances add to the lively festive atmosphere and offer a peek into the Vietnamese culture.
+Bai Choi Songs Bai Choi's songs mostly revolve around themes of everyday life, work, patriotism, and love for the community.
+Performed during the Hoi An Lantern Festival, Boi Choi's performances add to the lively festive atmosphere and offer a peek into the Vietnamese culture.

 Traveller Tips

-1. A great photo opportunity, the Hoi An Lantern festival is generally a crowded festival.2.
-Cau An Hoi Bridge or Japanese Covered Bridge or even sampan rides are recommended for beautiful photos of the candlelit water.
+1. A great photo opportunity, the Hoi An Lantern Festival is generally crowded.2.
+Cau An Hoi Bridge Japanese Covered Bridge, or even sampan rides are recommended for beautiful photos of the candlelit water.

-3. Keep photography equipment and belongings close and safe, ensure nothing falls into the river.
+3. Keep photography equipment and belongings close and safe, and ensure nothing falls into the river.

 4. Lantern prices are negotiable as sellers are known to quote higher figures, with one costing around VND 5000.